jonathanstathakis/cms/bordeaux/classification_1855_dataset/README.md

 A tabulation of the 1855 Classification, constructed on 2025-01-27 with data from [wikipedia](https://en.wikipedia.org/wiki/Bordeaux_Wine_Official_Classification_of_1855).

+The second wines were sourced from [somm digi](https://sommdigiblog.com/study/guide-to-medocs-1855-bordeaux-chteaux-second-labels).

 ## Expectations

 The dataset should contain the following: